ClementNerma/WesyerJS/README.md

 # License

-This project is under the license Creative Commons Attribution 4.0 International - No commercial - No derivative terms (see more at http://creativecommons.org/licenses/by-nc-nd/4.0/)
+This project is under the license Creative Commons Attribution 4.0 International - No commercial - No derivative terms (see more at http://creativecommons.org/licenses/by-nc-nd/4.0/).

 # Wiki

 Let's see the wiki !
 You can find it at https://github.com/ClementNerma/WesyerJS/wiki

-# Bugs and data lost

-I'm not responsible for any damage caused to your computer by WesyerJS, including data lost, bugs, etc.
-(Even if all will works great ;-) !)
+# Disclaimer

+The software is provided "as is" and the author disclaims all warranties with regard to this software including all implied warranties of merchantability and fitness.
+In no event shall the author be liable for any special, direct, indirect, or consequential damages or any damages whatsoever resulting from loss of use, data or profits, whether in an action of contract, negligence or other tortious action, arising out of or in connection with the use or performance of this software.